Top Countries to Visit 2014 – Brazil

 Some of Brazil’s natural wonders include the astoundingly powerful Amazon River where you can take a kayak or canoe adventure.
 The surrounding rainforest is filled with wildlife and stunning vegetation.

-Active travelers will want to trek or bike in the Chapada Diamantina.
+Active travelers (Central America Adventure) will want to trek or bike in the Chapada Diamantina.
 Buttes, waterfalls and water slides are just the beginning of the attractions.